lawrencecpaulson/lawrencecpaulson.github.io/_posts/2024-08-21-Probabilistic_Example.md

 is required: by constraining the functions outside their domain ($X$) to some arbitrary fixed value, this operator accurately represents the set $X\to\\{0,1\\}$.
-It's vital because we are actually counting these functions.
+It's vital because we are actually counting these functions and their values outside $X$ are irrelevant.

 <pre class="source">
 <span class="keyword1 command">theorem</span> Erdos_1963<span class="main">:</span>